pixura/pixura-docs/getting-started.md

         },
 	"smartRestart": {
             "type": "boolean",
-            "description": "Indicate to the indexer to index the contract at the latest block seen for this contract.", "required": true
+            "description": "Indicate to the indexer to start indexing the contract at the latest block seen for this contract even if start block is supplied.", "required": true
         },
 	"contractType": {